Voices-only Wednesday: Psalms and prayers from Ukraine

 • Ukrainian preacher: ‘The ministry of Jesus is the most stable thing in our country’

 Bryan, who lives in Oklahoma, first visited the Eastern European nation in 1993, following up with contacts from a gospel campaign conducted by missionary Eddie Cloer, which resulted in about 100 baptisms.
 Bryan’s mission team helped launch the Petrovsky Church of Christ in the eastern Ukrainian city of Donetsk.
 (Recently, a mortar shell explosion killed one of the first converts in Donetsk.
-See our coverage, including Bryan’s remembrances of the church member
+See our coverage, including Bryan’s remembrances of the church member, Galina Chugaevskaya.)

 A few weeks ago, Bryan visited the Ukrainian capital, Kiev, to conduct a Fall Singing Festival.
 Many of the participants are members of Petrovsky, the Cup of Life Church of Christ and other congregations in the east.
 Now they’re living — almost as refugees — in Kiev due to the conflict between Ukraine’s military and pro-Russian separatists.